 |Titolo:||Snapshots of primitive arc magma evolution recorded by clinopyroxene textural and compositional variations.
 The case of hybrid crystal-rich enclaves from Capo Marargiu Volcanic District (Sardinia, Italy)|

-TECCHIATO, VANNI (Primo) [Conceptualization] (Corresponding)
+TECCHIATO, VANNI (Primo) [Conceptualization] (Corresponding author)

 GAETA, Mario (Secondo) [Membro del Collaboration Group]